-When we fall in love, we can’t find anything wrong in that person.
+When we fall in love, we can’t find anything wrong with that person.
 All we see is their good sign.
 It’s like our brain is incapable of recognizing the bad things about them.

 If you can’t stop thinking about how great they were, it might be time to write a list of things you didn’t like about them.

-What you’ll likely realize is that they weren’t that good after all, and getting rejected by them isn’t really that bad.
+What you’ll likely realize is that they weren’t that good after all, and getting rejected may not be the tragedy you think it is.

 One of the hardest parts of getting over love that is not returned has to do with the mind games you will experience.
 Your brain is going to play some nasty games with you.
 It’s going to feel like torture.

 You are going to question everything you think you know about yourself: you’ll feel like you aren’t good enough.
 You’ll feel like you aren’t worthy.
 You’ll feel like you’ve failed in some way.

 The work you do to get over those mind games are the most challenging and important.
 Once you are able to wrap your mind around all the things you might be telling yourself, you’ll be able to get on with life in a more meaningful way.